 Majors and Minors in Theatre

 The Department of Theatre & Dance offers a B.A. in Theatre and a B.F.A. in Performing Arts.
-The B.F.A. requires that you also choose a concentration in one of four area of expertise: Acting, Directing, Music Theatre or Theatre Design and Technology.
 We offer minors in Theatre, Music Theatre and Performing Arts Administration.

 What's the difference between the B.A. in Theatre and the B.F.A. in Performing Arts?

 Our B.F.A.
 (Bachelor of Fine Arts) is a pre-professional degree.
 It involves rigorous, conservatory-style training intended to hone your skills for entry into the professional world of the performing arts.
-Our B.F.A. involves both a broad introduction to all aspects of theatre and concentrated training in one of four separate areas: Acting, Directing, Music Theatre, or Theatre Design and Technology.
+Our B.F.A. involves both a broad introduction to all aspects of theatre and concentrated training in either Acting, Music Theatre, or Theatre Design and Technology.
 Admission into the B.F.A. in Performing Arts is by audition/interview in the third semester.
-Until accepted into the B.F.A. interested student are classified as "seeking admission."
+Until accepted into the B.F.A., interested student are classified as "seeking admission."